IBM/aspera-cli/README.md

 - easy to install with the `gem` utility
 - supports transfers with multiple [Transfer Agents](#agents), that&apos;s why transfer parameters moved from `ascp` command line to [*transfer-spec*](#transferspec) (more reliable , more standard)
 - `ruby` is consistent with other Aspera products

+Over the time, a supported command line tool `aspera` was developed in C++, it was later on deprecated.
+It had the advantage of being relatively easy to installed, as a single executable (well, still using `ascp`), but it was too limited IMHO, and lacked a lot of the features of this CLI.

 ## Common problems